Complementary Therapies

 Home > About Epilepsy > Managing Epilepsy > Treatment > Complementary Therapies

-About two thirds of Australians are now using complementary therapies in some way to improve their health, combat illness or even prolong their lives.
-Complementary therapies are used alongside conventional medicines or treatment.
+Many Australians use complementary therapies in some way to help improve their health and wellbeing.
+Complementary therapies are therapies used alongside conventional medicines or treatment.

-Complementary therapies such as herbal remedies, homeopathy, supplements, yoga, aromatherapy, and acupuncture can help to promote health and well-being, as well as reduce stress.
+Complementary therapies include herbal remedies, homeopathy, supplements, yoga, aromatherapy, and acupuncture, and can help to promote health and well-being, as well as manage stress.

-Plus, there is a risk they may not mix well with your antiseizure medication, and may affect the way it is absorbed, metabolised or excreted from your body.
-Always seek advice from a health care professional before commencing any complementary therapy.
+Plus, there is a risk they may not mix well with your antiseizure medication, or may affect the way medication is absorbed, metabolised or excreted from your body.
+Always seek advice from your doctor before commencing any complementary therapy.

 Antiseizure medication may cause nutrition deficiencies

-It is also known that long-term use of some antiseizure medication affects bone density and increases the risk of bone fractures.
+It is known that long-term use of some antiseizure medication affects bone density and increases the risk of bone fractures and osteoporosis.

 Like the general community, many people with epilepsy take vitamin supplements.
 This is generally not a problem, but it is important for people planning on trying any complementary therapies to speak with their doctor or health professional first.